Tutorial 3: Data Visualisation for Business Intelligence

 (c).
 Implement the changes suggested in the R code.

-Exercise 6: Improving the Price-Distance Relationship Plot
+Exercise 5: Improving the Price-Distance Relationship Plot

 (b).
 Work with your tutor to create an agreed upon list of changes to make to the plot.
 What steps do you need to take to make these improvements?

 (c).
-Implement the changes suggested in R.
+Implement the changes suggested in the R.

 Exercise 7: Putting the plots together